 Third party software that provides any sort of advantage for the player using it (such as maphacks, production tab hacks and so on) are not allowed.
 Using this software will result in an immediate ban from the current event and all future events.

 Sportsmanlike behaviour is expected from all participants towards each other, admins, casters, and the event/league.
 Excessive bad mannered behaviour will result in either a disqualification from the current event, a temporary ban, an OSC Point Penalty, or a lifetime ban from League events, depending on the severity of misbehaviour.
 It is in the discretion of the tournament admin to determine if a player is to be removed from the current event.
 To report a player for unsportsmanlike behaviour, please provide proof in form of screenshots and/or replays containing the reported manners.
 An OSC Review panel will be assembled to assess and judge any severe case.

 Players should join the events assigned in game chat channel.
 They should be playing on an account that matches their primary or registered name, if not should make themselves known to the admin and their opponent.
 If a player fails to do this, or is otherwise uncontactable, eg laddering during the tournament, it may result in a walkover.

 Players should not attempt to ‘smurf’/signup and play under an alternative ID in events that are region locked or catered to lower league players.
-Penalities will apply if players are found to be deliberately acting in this way.
+Penalties will apply if players are found to be deliberately acting in this way.

 Players should comply with admin inquires regarding their country, primary/alternate id, race played, or highest league.
 Failure to do so, could result in removal from the tournament.

 Players should report all results to the tournament admin, and not begin their next series without doing so.